drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 ### property_description_overrides

-Dictionary.
+Dictionary

 Maps property names to strings that replace the descriptions of the named properties.

 ### property_fulldescription_overrides